 Now, if your goal as a grower is to create new genetics, you’ll need a male cannabis plant.

 However, hermaphrodite plants aren’t healthy.
 If this happens, it could be that your plant has too much stress.
 When one of your plants becomes a hermaphrodite, check for disease, damage, or deficiencies.
 Also, this could be the result of a female plant being unintentionally fertilized, resulting in a lower quality harvest.

-Overall, it’s best to know the gender of your plant as soon as possible.
+Overall, it’s best to know the sex of your plant as soon as possible.
 This way, you can get the results you want by harvest.